-Worldwide there are 285 million people with visual impairments of which 39 million people are blind and 246 million visually impaired.
-A stunning 90% of people with visual disabilities live in developing countries.
+Worldwide there are 285 million people with vision impairments of which 39 million people are blind and 246 million vision impaired.
+A stunning 90% of people with vision impairments live in developing countries.
 In developing countries, blindness leads to major economic and social problems.
 Blind people can no longer work normally and are dependent on family members and friends.
 Eighty percent of blindness is avoidable or can be easily cured with, for example, cataract surgery or a good pair of glasses.

 Visual impairment and poverty